ktorio/ktor-documentation/topics/server-static-content.md

 ### Custom fallback

 To configure custom fallback behavior when a requested static resource is not found, use the `fallback()` function.
-With `fallback()`, you can inspect the requested path and and decide how to respond.
+With `fallback()`, you can inspect the requested path and decide how to respond.
 For example, you might redirect to another resource, return a specific HTTP status, or serve an alternative file.

 You can add `fallback()` inside `staticFiles()`, `staticResources()`, `staticZip()`, or `staticFileSystem()`.
 The callback provides